timetoady/timetoady.gihub.io/_posts/2020-12-6-Bbal-The-Final-Week-V.md

 The vast and cavalier changes I had to make through these steps resulted in a few irritating bugs that needed to be squashed.
 Incorrect replies, duplicated player rendering, broken modal parts, misnamed variables... a good culling was needed before I could proceed with the rest.

 Add to that, I needed something to happen after a user saves their new player and ships off that massive chain API.
-So another modal, a few basic options, and error checker, and poof.
+So another modal, a few basic options, and an error checker, and poof.

 To round things out, I **finally** started mocking up the player view logic, so that when you click on any individual player on your roster, you can get the in-depth breakdown.
 Nothing to show yet, but building off the create player stuff, it shouldn't be nearly as much work.